 - Can you use a multimeter to measure the current and voltage delivered to your audio amplifier from the radio circuit, and use them to calculate the electrical power of each radio station you receive?
 Do stations that sound clearer also have a higher power?

 - Hint: this might be more difficult than it sounds at first.
 You will need to hook the multimeter up in series with the amplifier to measure the current, and in parallel with the amplifier to measure the voltage.
-If you need help using a multimeter, refer to the Science Buddies Multimeter Tutorial.
+If you need help using a multimeter, refer to the Science Buddies reference How to Use a Multimeter.

 - Note that this method is not completely accurate.
 Remember that the signal from your radio circuit is AC (alternating current).
 Many consumer multimeters can only make DC (direct current) measurements.
 However, you may still be able to get an "average" reading for both current and voltage, which will allow you to calculate an average power, and compare the relative power levels of two or more different stations.
 It may be easier to do this using an analog multimeter (the kind with a needle gauge instead of a digital display).
 Just remember that what you are doing is an approximation, and not a true measurement of the amplitude (or average value) of the AC signal.